 Complete Post Flight Checks

-The post flight checks are as stated in the 2010 BMFA Handbook page 39.
-The pilot should talk through what he is doing and why.
+The post flight checks are as stated in the 2017 BMFA Handbook page 45.
+The pilot should talk through what they are doing and why.

 Answer Questions on Safety Matters and Local Flying Rules

-These will be based on the BMFA Safety Codes for General Flying and Club Rules - don't forget to re-read pages 15 to 47 selecting those sections that refer to the Fixed Wing "A" test that you are taking.
+These will be based on the BMFA Safety Codes for General Flying and Club Rules - don't forget to re-read pages 14, 18, 22-23 from the 2017 BMFA Handbook selecting those sections that refer to the Fixed Wing "A" test that you are taking.
 A minimum of 6 questions will be asked, but may extend to 8.
+Also check out the “mandatory questions” that are visible on the BMFA web site as the pilot will have to answer at least 5 of these

-You may also find it useful to read the guidance notes on the Fixed Wing “A” Test as published on the BMFA web site (www.BMFA.org) under the “Achievements” section.
-See http://www.bmfa.org/Info/R-C-Achievement-Scheme/Standards-Guidelines.
+You may also find it useful to read the Guidance Notes for Examiners and Candidates on the Fixed Wing “A” Test as published on the BMFA web site (www.bmfa.org) under the “Achievements” section.